PorkyJames/TheHobbyist/README.md

 # TheHobbyist

-TheHobbyist is an online journal where Users can create Journal entries regarding their thoughts and experiences after participating in that hobby.
+TheHobbyist is an online journal where Users can create Journal entries regarding their thoughts and experiences after participating in a specific hobby.

 ## Features
 Users can: